JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 developed the MainController to manage the application flow.
 The application was functionally complete, albeit pending more rigorous testing.
 I concluded the week by reorganizing the project and code directory to better reflect the MVC pattern and separate different functional modules.

+## Diary Entry - Week of 27th November - 3rd December 2023

+This week, I focused on finalising my project for the interim submission I started with integration testing for the mainMenu and Sign view features using TestFX, ensuring the UI and model-view-controller interactions worked correctly.
+By Tuesday, I had completed all integration testing, including tests for the verify view, and updated the appendix with detailed test cases.

+Midweek, I shifted to preparing my project presentation, developing introductory slides and key concept overviews.
+During this period, I also enhanced the JavaDoc documentation across the project and detailed the system testing results in the appendix.

+On Friday, I create a new launch class for the application and generated a fat jar containing the full application (with all classes and dependencies needed to run it).
+Additionally, I started recording demo videos for the presentation and the final project submission.

+Over the weekend, I put the finishing touches on the presentation slides and the demo videos.
+I also updated the project's README with detailed run instructions and refined the report to incorporate specifics from my implementation of the signature schemes.

+Next, I will organise everything in a manner appropriate for the final submission and clean up any remaining loose ends, ensuring that all elements of the project are polished.